Representing Birth Injury Victims after a Failed or Delayed Diagnosis of a Pregnancy Condition

 When a doctor fails to diagnose a condition that should have been discovered and birth injuries result, Florida law allows anyone injured to hold the doctor liable for medical malpractice.
 While birth injuries are a common basis for medical malpractice claims, these cases can be extremely complicated.

 If you believe that you or your child was injured because a pregnancy condition was not diagnosed, you need a highly experienced legal team on your side.
-Please call the birth injury lawyers at Dolman Law Group for a free consultation today.
+Please call the birth injury lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA for a free consultation today.

 Commonly Undiagnosed Conditions that can Lead to Birth Injuries

 There are many different conditions that can occur during a pregnancy that should be properly diagnosed to prevent unnecessary complications and birth injuries.
 Doctors should know when to conduct tests for these conditions and when to identify whether additional risks need to be addressed due to a diagnosed condition.

 If certain conditions go undiagnosed and a mother does not receive necessary treatment or arrangements are not made for a safe birth, it commonly results in serious injuries to the child, mother, or both.
 The following are some conditions that regularly go undiagnosed and result in birth injuries:

 Anemia – A pregnant woman’s body should produce extra blood to provide support for the baby.
 Anemia can be caused by insufficient iron, folate, vitamin B12, or other nutrients, and will cause a reduction in the production of red blood cells, which will prevent proper oxygen and nutrients from reaching the child.
 Untreated anemia can cause preterm labor, low birth weight, and birth defects.